What We Do

 The Commission’s mission includes educating state officials and employees about ethics in government.
 Each year, the Commission provides training to over 1,500 legislators, state employees, and lobbyists on how to comply with the State Ethics Code and the State Lobbyists Law.
-Please contact the Commission if you would like to schedule a training session, or see our calendar of upcoming trainings here.
+Please contact the Commission if you would like to schedule a training session, or see our Schedule of Upcoming Ethics Workshops.

 3. Ensuring Compliance with Disclosure Laws

 The Ethics Code requires that approximately 1,900 state officials file annual financial disclosures; the Ethics Code also requires any state official who receives certain gifts to report those gifts to the Commission.
 Similarly, the Lobbyists Law requires that lobbyists register with the Commission and that they (and their clients) file expenditure statements several times per year.
 These filing requirements help provide transparency and accountability in state government.
 The Commission ensures that state officials and lobbyists comply with these requirements.

 The Commission also enforces the State Ethics Code (Hawaii Revised Statutes chapter 84) and the State Lobbyists Law (Hawaii Revised Statutes chapter 97).
 The Commission receives and reviews complaints, and conducts confidential investigations concerning potential violations of the law.
 If appropriate, the Commission may initiate formal charges against individuals and proceed to a contested case hearing in accordance with Hawaii Revised Statutes chapter 91.
 If a violation is found, the Commission has the authority to levy fines of up to $1,000 per violation, and other penalties may also be imposed.